 - 2 tablespoons cayenne (use less if preferred)

-- Combine rub ingredients in a medium bowl making sure to work out any clumps from the brown sugar and mustard powder.
+- Combine rub ingredients in a medium bowl making sure to work out any clumps from the brown sugar.
 Use immediately.

 - Store any unused rub in an air tight container in the cupboard for up to 6 months after preparation.
 Give it a good shake before using to remix the ingredients.